🧙♂️ Welcome | The Hermit Way

 Check out what the master himself says about this

-Balancing Patience and Aggression.
-One of the hardest aspects to master is balancing patience and decisiveness.
+One of the most challenging aspects to master is striking a balance between patience and decisiveness.
 Excessive worrying can hinder good decision-making, but so can inaction in pivotal moments.

 P.S.
 If you haven’t checked out The Kominsky Method, you are indeed missing out on one of the funniest comedic drama series you’ll ever watch (you’ll thank me later)